Liath/Troglator/README.md

 ![Hole in One (Like it was a hard guess. :P)](http://puu.sh/ckdvC/56661964b0.png) This screen reveals some nifty things right away.
 We can clearly see some value from WinAmp are loaded already and we see a couple SendMessage.
 Our reference material above translates the first into (data=0, id=105) which is a lookup for the current tracks position in ms. The SendMessage slightly further down is (data=1, id=105) which looks up the total length of the current track.
 The third and final SendMessage (data=1, id=126) looks up the bitrate.
 So we know we need to emulate these commands.

-But where is LCDSirReal getting the track name and, for that matter the handle (hWnd) of WinAmp?
+But where is LCDSirReal getting the track name and, for that matter, the handle (hWnd) of WinAmp?
 No clue, so I turn to the first place I look when I'm lost.
 Strings!
 (Right Click in CPU screen -> Search for -> All referenced text strings)
 ![Flying String Monster, so much output.](http://puu.sh/ckejA/40e9fc0ab8.png) There's a couple leads here.
 Let's break them and restart the process.